Monofocal Lens Implants

 Want more information on all the IOL options available to you?
 Curious about how to choose a cataract surgeon?
 Wondering can your eyes change after cataract surgery?

-At Eye Center of Texas, we are committed to improving the vision of Houstonians and will work the with you to answer these types of questions.
+At Eye Center of Texas, we are committed to improving the vision of Houstonians and will work with you to answer these types of questions.
 Our years of experience combined with our advanced cataract surgical technology make us one of the best places to receive laser cataract surgery and lens replacement in Houston.

 See your way to clearer vision.
 Contact us today at 713-797-1010 or request an appointment online.